 3. AHA Products

-This type of facial is ideal for young adults with acne-prone and oily skin.
+This type of face clean up is ideal for young adults with acne-prone and oily skin.
 It nourishes and hydrates your skin using different gels, exfoliation packs and AHA masks.

 If you’re yearning for clean and bright skin, this facial is for you.
 It helps remove blackheads and even clears your tan.